 Finance, contracts, and distributed systems.
 (Omry Ross, Fritz Henglein).
 Related courses: DATFIN, Blockchain.

 If you are looking for a BSc project supervisor, please contact one of the above listed researchers, depending on the topic.
+Detailed contact information is available at the PLTC section members page.

 Futhark is a research language developed by various PLTC researchers.
 See this curated list of GitHub issues for suggestions on projects related to working on the compiler itself.
-Contact Troels Henriksen, Cosmin Oancea, or Martin Elsman if you wish to work on one of thse.
+Contact Troels Henriksen, Cosmin Oancea, or Martin Elsman if you wish to work on one of these.